2026-06-15 - Capability versus Substrate: Replaying Real Multi-Agent Failures on the Assert-Without-Verify Class

 Abstract

 In a heterogeneous multi-agent system (HMAS) of long-lived large-language-model roles, the dominant failure is not a knowledge gap but a recognition gap: a rule the agent has in context, that it can quote, that it nonetheless fails to apply at the decision moment.
 A census of ~898 real failure moments from our running system found ~96% of failures were of this "non-reachable" kind (the rule was present; recognition or override failed), and the rate was flat across three successive frontier-model generations — motivating a standing policy that the lever is the substrate and mechanical enforcement, not a more capable model.
 That observation is confounded: doctrine volume, detection sensitivity, and recall all co-moved with model generation.
 We convert it to a controlled causal estimate.
 We replay 32 real pre-failure decision points from the dominant assert-without-verification family across a capability span (Haiku 4.5 / Sonnet 4.6 / Opus 4.8) crossed with three rule-presence conditions (no rule / rule proximate / the same rule buried in 32 KB of real loaded doctrine), holding the task fixed and presenting each as a genuine task rather than a flagged test.
 We score blind with a three-vendor, all-non-Claude panel (Gemini-2.5-flash, GPT-4.1, Grok-4.3) on a disambiguated type-versus-token rubric.
-We find: (1) capability moves the failure rate significantly and monotonically (Opus lowest; Cochran–Armitage z = −2.886, p = 0.004), rater-invariant in direction; (2) a proximate rule significantly reduces the failure rate (p = 0.002), most for models capable enough to exploit it; (3) when the rule is buried in a 32 KB loaded rulebook (partial production) its benefit is partially eroded — the point estimate is roughly half the proximate benefit, but the position is underpowered and rater-split, with two of three raters reading burial as approximately no-rule.
-We read this as: at the frontier, capability is already near its floor for this class, so the remaining lever is the substrate; and because a buried rule's reach may be degraded (the buried result is underpowered and rater-split), mechanical active-enforcement is a candidate load-bearing lever for the residue — though the significant proximate-rule effect makes "keep the rule salient" the stronger actionable reading.
+We find: (1) capability moves the failure rate significantly and monotonically (Opus lowest; Cochran–Armitage z = −2.886, p = 0.004), rater-invariant in direction; (2) a proximate rule significantly reduces the failure rate (paired/blocked re-analysis p < 0.001), most for models capable enough to exploit it; (3) the same rule buried in a 32 KB loaded rulebook reaches significantly less than the proximate placement (buried-vs-injected p = 0.041) and cannot be shown to beat no-rule (buried-vs-raw p = 0.112); and (4) in a follow-up at true production depth — the rule buried in the full 374 KB onboarding bundle, Opus-only, 384 paired replays — the deep-buried rule shows no detectable benefit over no rule (deepburied-vs-raw p = 0.15, n = 96 — a failed rejection, not demonstrated equivalence) while the proximate rule still significantly out-reaches it (injected-vs-deepburied p = 0.012).
+We read this as: at the frontier, capability is already near its floor for this class, so the remaining lever is the substrate; and because a buried rule's benefit cannot be demonstrated at production depth while proximate placement clearly helps, the actionable levers are proximate placement and — by extension, since reach is the failing element — mechanical active-enforcement (gates and hooks that fire regardless of reach), rather than adding more buried doctrine.
 As a methods contribution, disambiguating a "did it commit failure X" rubric into type-level and token-level questions, scored by a decorrelated multi-vendor panel, lifts inter-rater agreement from fair (κ = 0.28) to moderate (κ ≈ 0.44).

 1. Introduction and motivation